-- Monday 8:30 am noon and 1:30-6:00 pm
+- Monday 9:00 am -5:00 pm

-- Tuesday 8:30 am noon and 1:30-4:30 pm
+- Tuesday 9:00 am -5:00 pm

-- Wednesday 8:30 am noon and 1:30-4:30 pm
+- Wednesday 9:00 am -5:00 pm

-- Thursday 8:30 am noon and 2:00-6:00 pm
+- Thursday 9:00 am -5:00 pm

-- Friday 8:30 am -12:30 pm
+- Friday 9:00 am -1:00 pm

 The supervising faculty will contact the course lead faculty (if applicable) as soon as circumstances allow.
-The lead faculty is responsible for notifying the assistant director for the course and/or the nursing program director (whomever is available), as well as the Dean of HPPS.
-If the lead faculty is unavailable, s/he will contact the Assistant Director or the Director and the Dean of HPPS The supervising faculty will complete a SUPERVISOR'S REPORT OF EMPLOYEE INJURY, which will be turned in to Human Resources.
+The lead faculty is responsible for notifying the assistant director for the course and/or the nursing program director (whomever is available), as well as the Dean of HP.
+If the lead faculty is unavailable, s/he will contact the Assistant Director or the Director and the Dean of HP.
+The supervising faculty will complete a SUPERVISOR'S REPORT OF EMPLOYEE INJURY, which will be turned in to Human Resources.

-Students may pre-designate a healthcare provider and must complete the attached Pre-Designation of Personal Physician form (Appendix C) prior to any incident, which will be kept on file in the Health Professions Office.
-The student must inform the supervising faculty that:

-➤ they have a pre-designated healthcare provider.
+Students may pre-designate a healthcare provider and must complete the attached Pre-Designation of Personal Physician form (Appendix C) prior to any incident, which will be kept on file in the HP Office.
+The student must inform the supervising faculty that: ➤ they have a pre-designated healthcare provider.
 If the student has not pre-designated a health care provider s/he will be sent for treatment to Concentra Medical Group.
-(Pre-designated health care provider- the student can tell the faculty, or the information is available by calling the Health Professions and Public Safety Office 661-259-3369)
+(Pre-designated health care provider- the student can tell the faculty, or the information is available by calling the HP Office 661-259-3369)